-An exchange-traded fund (ETF) is a unique type of investment vehicle that combines the diversification benefits of a mutual fund with the intraday trading flexibility of a stock.
+An ETF is a unique type of investment vehicle that combines the diversification benefits of a mutual fund with the intraday trading flexibility of a stock.
 While these aspects of ETFs are generally well known, the liquidity of ETFs is frequently misunderstood.
-Trading volume, for example, is mistakenly thought of as the only indicator of ETF liquidity, but this “on-screen” activity is usually only the tip of the liquidity iceberg.
+Trading volume, for example, is mistakenly thought of as the only indicator of ETF liquidity, but this on-screen activity is usually only the tip of the liquidity iceberg.

 The multiple layers of ETF liquidity

-The unique structure of ETFs has led to the creation of three layers of liquidity: on-screen liquidity, dealer inventory, and the liquidity of the underlying basket of securities.
+The unique structure of exchange-traded funds (ETFs) has led to the creation of three layers of liquidity: on-screen liquidity, dealer inventory, and the liquidity of the underlying basket of securities.
 While technological innovations allow individuals to tap the first layer from virtually any computer or mobile device, the deeper layers of liquidity are easily taken advantage of through a broker-assisted trade.

 Best practices for ETF trading

-Although ETFs commonly cost less than their active mutual fund counterparts, investors must pay a commission on each trade.
-In addition, their low-cost structure is built in part on well-executed trading.
+Although ETFs commonly cost less than their active mutual fund counterparts, investors have to pay a commission on each trade.
+In addition, their low-cost structure is a built-in part of well-executed trading.
 For that reason, it can matter whether investors choose to trade on-screen, using the topmost layer of ETF liquidity, or make broker-assisted trades, through which they may access the deeper and most cost-effective layers of ETF liquidity.

 To help ensure best-execution results, investors should ask two questions to decide whether to execute a trade independently or with broker assistance: Is the trade small or large?
 And, Is the trade urgent?